Ask An Expert

 Email or text (9252649739) us any question you have related to mental health and we'll reply directly to your email or text with our answer.
 Please include your initials and location in your message**.

-Each month, we'll pick one question to post along with our response here on the site for others to benefit.
+Throughout the year, we'll pick one question to post along with our response here on the site for others to benefit.

 Question: